 Democracy returns to Athens

-The Greek philosopher Socrates was found guilty for impety against the gods.
+The Greek philosopher Socrates was found guilty of impiety against the gods.
 He was put on trial and executed.
 His death would be highly controversial.

 Plato, a student of Socrates, founded the Academy in Athens.

-Philip II of Macedon becomes king of Macedon.
+Philip II of Macedon became king of Macedon.
 He would emerge as one of the greatest military leaders in the ancient world at that time.

 Ancient Greece Timeline: Hellenistic Age

 Philip II conquered Greece at the Battle of Chaeronea.
 The exception was Sparta.
-Philip II organizes the League of Corinth.
+Philip II organized the League of Corinth.
 The League aided Philip in fighting a war against the Persian empire.

-Philip II was assassinated and his son Alexander becomes king of Macedon.
+Philip II was assassinated, and his son Alexander became king of Macedon.
 Alexander had been educated by Aristotle and some of the great military minds of his time.
-After his father’s death it would not take him long to earn the name Alexander the Great.
+After his father's death, it would not take him long to earn the name Alexander the Great.

 336 - 323 B.C.

-Alexander the Great expanded his father’s empire and defeated the Persian Empire and conquered Egypt.
-He also launched a campaign into India.
+Alexander the Great expanded his father's empire, defeated the Persian Empire, and conquered Egypt.
+He also launched a campaign in India.
 His empire spread Greek culture and Language all over the Mediterranean Sea and into Asia.

-Alexander the Great dies in the palace of Nebuchadnezzar.
-His empire was split and his Generals would fight each other to control it.
+Alexander the Great died in the palace of Nebuchadnezzar.
+His empire was split, and his Generals would fight each other to control it.